james-millner/jamesmillner.dev/content/posts/12-SeniorToEM/index.md

 ## Why I Made the Move

-I joined as a Senior Software Engineer in January 2025 at Lendable, an exciting FinTech start up based out of Shoreditch, London.
-A new company, a fresh start - I was excited to join as a Senior Engineer here as I'd come from a very Spring Framework heavy background, and Lendable hadn't gone for that approach.
+I joined Lendable as a Senior Software Engineer in January 2025, an exciting FinTech start up based out of Shoreditch, London.
+I was excited to join as a Senior Engineer here as I'd come from a very Spring Framework heavy background, and Lendable hadn't gone for that approach.
 From the get-go, I focused on building strong relationships — understanding the people, the codebase, the problems.
 That part came naturally to me.
 I've always thought that good engineering is as much about communication as it is about what you can deliver in code.

 About four months in, I was put forward for an Associate Engineering Manager role.
-I won't pretend I'd been plotting a management career for years — the opportunity presented itself because of a gap in the team, but also from the relationships I'd built and the trust that came with them.
+I won't pretend I'd been plotting a management career for years.
+I've always felt that Senior Engineer is a bit of a fork in the road.
+You can either continue to invest in the technical, growing more into broader technical leadership through staff / principle routes.
+Or you move into the people and delivery aspect.
+I've known for sometime that I'm motivated by working with people, so the management path was one I wanted to pursue.

 I'd be lying if I said I didn't hesitate.
 There's a real fear in stepping away from the thing you've spent your career getting good at.
 Writing code, solving technical problems, shipping features.
 I felt like I'd just got comfortable with that level of seniority.
 Was I giving that up?
 And was it too soon?